rmscode/binary-garden/docs/index.md

 1.  :-)

+Be advised, that for certain code blocks a `#` will appear before the annotation symbol.
+It is *not* part of any code that I am showing.
+It is simply a bug with the way the theme renders annotations within code blocks for certain languages.

 ### Admonitions

 Material for mkdocs has an admonitions feature that I attempt to make good use of throughout my documentation.